Quality Traffic, Lasting Growth

 4) Partnerships and PR

 One quality mention from the right publication or partner can outperform ten ad campaigns.
+This is "borrowed authority."
 Offer data stories, expert commentary, and helpful resources that make the editor’s job easy.
 For partnerships, target non-competing businesses serving the same buyer—bundle offers, co-host webinars, exchange newsletter features.
+This creates a "halo effect" where the trust in your partner transfers to you.

 Conversion: Where Growth Actually Happens